• Skip to primary navigation

 Reese Witherspoon, for instance, recently shared a meme on Instagram that said: “Those Who Say You Can’t Mix Business With Pleasure Have Never Taken a Gummy Vitamin.”
 (It got thousands of approving comments.)

 Most people turn to gummy vitamins when they can’t swallow a pill.
-Others looks to them as a multitasking way to satisfy a candy craving.
+Others look to them as a multitasking way to satisfy a candy craving.

 Either way, the culture of taking gummy vitamins is now very popular among young adults– the same demographic that is, studies show, struggling massively with chronic stress and anxiety.